evocn/evocn.github.io/content/reviews.md

 If you're looking for my favorite stuff, though, look [here](/favorites) instead!

 ---
+# Nausicaa, of the Valley of the Wind
+This is the perfect fantasy film, in my book.

+Super grounded, very relatable, and reverent for the kinds of things that happen in the world.
+The film is about war, pollution, apocalypse, but it's so hopeful.

+The characters are unforgettable, larger than life, and endlessly charming.
+Lord Yupa, Obaba, Kushana and Kurotowa, Mito and the rest of the old men...
+They're all the pinnacle of their archetypes.

+The score is phenomenal, the colors and the imaginative environments are wonderful, and even the Disney dub from 2005 is one of the best of all time.

+10/10

+10/19/2024

+---
+# My Neighbor Totoro
+Film is as charming as I remember it being.

+I guess the one part which really surprised me is how emotional little things made me.
+In particular, when the kids are visiting their mom in the hospital, and they're so happy to see her.

+These kids, they're trying to be as tough as they can, right?
+Trying to deal with their mom's situation.
+They're pretty independent, since they have to be tough, like that.

+But the mom turns to her bedside table and pulls out a hair brush, and starts brushing Satsuki's hair, and it's like she's just a kid again, with a normal mom who takes care of her.

+That made me cry this time!
+Awesome stuff.

+7/10

+10/17/2024

+---
+# Turning Pro
+By Steven Pressfield

+And here, the cap on the trilogy, is Steven's best book.
+This one somehow manages to be head-and-shoulders better than the other two, which I'd consider to each be 10s.

+Some books are too important to a person to ignore.
+This is a book which I have needed to read for a long time, and which I can rely on as a companion in the decades to come.

+10/10

+10/06/2024

+---
+# Jin-Roh
+Good flick, nice pacing, cool direction.
+The writing's pretty weird, though.
+I never really think I got Mamoru Oshii's obsession with re-telling old tales with some flashy twist.

+Also, I don't usually get films with emotionless characters, but this one's a nice balance.

+5/10

+10/6/2024

+---
 # Poor Things
 Very offensive, brash film.
 I consider it to be highly effective.
 The film appears to be complex, but in truth, is dead simple.